Planning a southern getaway and wondering whether Savannah or Charleston is the right city for you?

 Savannah and Charleston are located less than 2 hours apart by car, they’re both among the best road trips from Atlanta and other regional cities, and they are incredibly easy to combine into one southern getaway.

-When researching whether to visit Charleston or Savannah, you’ll likely notice that just about everyone who has visited both cities has a clear preference between the two… myself included.
+When researching whether to visit Charleston, SC or Savannah, GA, you’ll likely notice that just about everyone who has visited both cities has a clear preference between the two… myself included.

 While I love both Charleston and Savannah and plan to continue returning to both cities indefinitely, Savannah will always have a bigger piece of my heart.

-My heart skips a beat every time I step into Savannah, and I feel that Charleston, as lovely as it is, cannot beat the magical atmosphere and ethereal beauty of Savannah.
+My heart skips a beat every time I step into Savannah.
+Charleston, as lovely as it is, cannot beat the magical atmosphere and ethereal beauty of Savannah–at least to me.

 There’s a true uniqueness to the city of Savannah, thanks in large part to its 18th-century city planning that still dominates the historic center, that is unmatched by just about anywhere else in the USA.